Strivin0311/dgm-learning/transformers/vanilla.md

 # Vanilla Transformers
-*Here's some resources about Vanilla Transformers*
+*Here're some resources about Vanilla Transformers*

 #### Attention is all you need [`READ`]